GR00th/Library-API-try/README.md

 ## Conclusion

-   This is a simple FastApi example and it is nowhere near complete, This is created with sole purpose of understanding the fast api, router and authentication using JWT token.
+   This is a simple FastApi example and it is nowhere near complete, This is created with sole purpose of understanding the fast api, router and authentication using JWT token, also im rusted AF.